 The Simplified RDP Story

-Examples of RDP uses:
+Examples of RDP uses

 When you travel for business or go on vacation, sometimes you will need access to your workplace computer.
 Using Remote Desktop Protocol makes it very easy for you to work from anywhere in the world.

-There are many reasons that could prevent you from going into the office.
+Working from home is a common occurrence, and there are many reasons that could prevent you from going into the office.
 However, you still need to fulfill your daily tasks.
 With RDP, you can access your office computer from the comfort of your home.

 Are you a system admin?